Ramberg–Osgood relationship

-The Ramberg–Osgood equation was created to describe the non linear relationship between stress and strain—that is, the stress–strain curve—in materials near their yield points.
+The Ramberg–Osgood equation was created to describe the nonlinear relationship between stress and strain—that is, the stress–strain curve—in materials near their yield points.
 It is especially applicable to metals that harden with plastic deformation (see work hardening), showing a smooth elastic-plastic transition.
 As it is a phenomenological model, checking the fit of the model with actual experimental data for the particular material of interest is essential.